 Getting a referral

 To access care in a MINT Memory Clinic (previously called a Primary Care Collaborative Memory Clinic), you will need a referral from your family physician or nurse practitioner.
-If you are living in Ontario, all services are fully covered by Ontario Health Insurance Plan (OHIP) and there is no additional cost to accessing this service.
+All services are fully covered by provincial health insurance plans in Canada and there is no additional cost to accessing this service.

-Please contact your family physician or nurse practitioner to determine if you have access to a MINT Memory Clinic in your community, or view the current list of Memory Clinic locations.
+Please contact your family physician or nurse practitioner to determine if you have access to a MINT Memory Clinic in your community (click here to view the current list of Memory Clinic locations).

 Scheduling an appointment

 A MINT Memory Clinic team member will contact you to arrange an appointment.
 They will also send you an information package with forms for you to complete.
 Appointments typically run between 2-3 hours.